adamjoyce/octet/octet/src/examples/example_invaderers/README.md

 and lower borders.

 Additionally, I knew that I wanted to have the speed at which the invaderer's bombs move vary depending on whether the player ship was in motion.
-A check is made in move_ship() to see if the player is moving and to set the bomb speed accordingly.
+A check is made to see if the player is moving and to set the bomb speed accordingly.

 ####Bomb Movement - .\invaderers_app.h - move_bombs()
-It was relatively trivial to achieve the 'zigzagy' motion that the invaderer's bombs have.
-For each bomb I pseudo-randomly generate a new x and y coordinate using the current bomb_speed.
-Each bomb is then translated to their new coordinate.
+It was relatively trivial to achieve the bomb's 'zigzaggy' motion.
+For each bomb I pseudo-randomly generate a new x and y coordinate using the current bomb speed.
+Each bomb is then translated to their new coordinate location.

-Since there is a finite number of bombs in play at any one time I recycle any bombs that hit the screen borders.
+Since there is a finite number of bombs in play at any one time I recycle the bombs that hit the screen borders.
 These are then free to be fired again by an invaderer.

 ####Ship Collisions - .\invaderers_app.h - collide_invaderer()